77Dice/PND_Notes/[6]VPN,SSL & IPsec/[1]VPN & SSL.md

 > Trust: what does the server really know about the client?
 > - SSL provides a secure pipe.
 “Someone” is at the other end; you don’t know who!!
 > - Usually there is no user authentication in SSL, but in the application layer!
-> Use Client-Certificates for ensure other security properties as Authentication, Integrity, Non-Repudiation etc..
+> Use Client-Certificates for ensure other security properties as Authentication, Non-Repudiation etc..